 Saint Elizabeth Ann Seton

 Elizabeth Ann Seton was the first American to be canonized as a saint and is best known for her role in starting children’s parochial education in America.
 Born on August 28, 1774 on Staten Island, Saint Elizabeth was originally raised in the tradition of the Episcopalian church.
 After spending time in Italy, she was struck by the beauty of Catholicism, and converted in 1805.
-Following her husband’s premature death, she established a school in Boston in order to provide for her children.
-Later, at the request of a priest, Elizabeth also started a Catholic school for girls in Baltimore, Maryland.
-Elizabeth’s most lasting impact, however, was her founding of the Sisters of Saint Joseph in 1809 – the first religious order in America.
+Following her husband’s premature death, Elizabeth started a Catholic school for girls in Baltimore, Maryland, at the request of a priest.
+Elizabeth’s most lasting impact, however, was her founding of the Sisters of Charity of Saint Joseph’s in 1809 – the first religious order in America.
 This order helped hospitals and orphans, but its most prominent work was in establishing the parochial education system in America.
 Elizabeth’s devotion to educating children and caring for the less fortunate has had an impact lasting well beyond her own life.

 Mother Elizabeth Ann Seton is depicted on the exterior tympana of the West Façade, the Hall of American Saints, Miraculous Medal Chapel window, Our Lady of Guadalupe Chapel, and the Trinity Dome Mosaic.